 The one time I have been truly disappointed in fate was at the 2009 Open Championship.
 On the links of Turnberry, the scene of his greatest championship win against Jack Nicklaus in 1977, Tom Watson stood on the 72nd hole with a putt to win.
 At 59 years old he would have won a record equalling sixth Open Championship and become the oldest major champion in history.
 One of the greatest achievements in all of sport, never mind golf, was within his grasp.
 But the putt did not go in.
 It should have been!
 However at 59 years old Watson had tied the Championship after 72 holes of regulation play.
 It was only after a four hole play off that he was defeated.
 Strangely he was beaten by Stewart Cink, who until then had quite a reputation of shying away at the finish.
 Watson’s only consolation was that the magnetism of Turnberry had rewarded him with a Senior Open title there six years previously.

 An American friend once offered me an interesting theory why some players have been deprived and suffered misfortunes in golf.
 He said it was because they had won the World Series of Golf, which used to be played at Firestone Country Club, Akron, Ohio.
 “Look at what’s happened to the winners” he argued “and Greg Norman has won it twice”.
 So what happened to the winners of the World Series of Golf?
 Legend has it that there were some old Indian burial grounds over which Firestone Country Club was built and a curse was put on the winners of the tournament by their ancestors.
 Far fetched you might say, until the theory is examined, For many of the winners this was their last tournament win.
 Others, such as Bill Rogers and Dennis Watson slumped so badly that they never recovered their form.
-Tom Watson couldn’t putt well for years afterwards.
-Phil Mickelson leads an exciting life jumping from drama to drama, Jose Maria Olazabal suffered a career threatening injury, Gene Littler battled cancer, Lee Trevino was struck by lightning, Raymond Floyd’s house burnt down and Tony Lema was killed in a plane crash – on a private plane travelling from Akron – Spooky.
+Tom Watson battled alcoholism for a time and couldn’t putt well for years afterwards.
+Phil Mickelson leads an exciting life jumping from drama to drama and currently has had a massive fall from grace from the oldest major champion to expose of his massive gambling debts and huge unpopularity due to his leadership of LIV Golf.
+Jose Maria Olazabal suffered a career threatening injury, Gene Littler battled cancer, Lee Trevino was struck by lightning, Raymond Floyd’s house burnt down and Tony Lema was killed in a plane crash – on a private plane travelling from Akron! – Spooky.
 And they throw away the Masters Par 3 competition on the grounds of superstition!

 A simple twist of fate is often what it takes.
 Missed opportunities or a wrong decision made and rued for years afterwards are perhaps not worth worrying about.
 If it’s all pre-determined, what’s meant for us is going to happen anyway.